Effect of magnetic field on jet transport coefficient $\hat{q}$: Introduction

-The present article is organized as follows.
-Sec.~\ref{mapping} describes the mapping of LQCD thermodynamic quantities in presence of magnetic field by introducing temperature and magnetic field dependent degeneracy factor.
-The formalism to estimate jet quenching parameter using quasi-particle description is discussed in Sec.~\ref{qhat}.
-In Sec.~\ref{Pspace}, we have attempted to calculate magnetic field dependent jet quenching parameter using the knowledge of temperature and magnetic field dependent phase space part of shear viscosity.
-The obtained results in this work are discussed in Sec.~\ref{result} and the comparison with non-perturbative toolbox of AdS/CFT results is outlined in Sec.~\ref{ads}.
-Finally, we conclude with a summary in Sec.~\ref{sum}.
+This article is organized as follows.
+Section~\ref{mapping} describes the mapping of LQCD thermodynamical quantities in presence of magnetic field by introducing a temperature and magnetic field-dependent degeneracy factor.
+The formalism to estimate jet transport coefficient using quasi-particle description, the magnetic field-dependent jet transport coefficient using the temperature and magnetic field-dependent phase space part of shear viscosity are discussed in Sec.~\ref{qhat}.
+The results obtained in this work and their comparisons with the anti-de Sitter/conformal field theory (AdS/CFT) correspondence~\cite{Li,Liu:2006ug} are presented in Sec.~\ref{result}.
+The outcome of this work is summarized in Sec.~\ref{sum}.